Name, title & company name?

 How have KPMG Small Business Accounting and your dedicated KPMG accountant helped you?

 There are only four of us, so it’s nice to not have to worry about all the financial administration.
 Our dedicated accountant always makes themselves available to help with our queries.
-We always get a prompt response and professional advice we can trust.
+We always get a prompt response.

 What are two industry specific challenges your business is facing?